VandyTheCoder/VandyTheCoder/README.md

      _|      _|    _|  _|_|_|_|        _|_|_|    _|_|    _|_|_|    _|_|_|_|  _|    _|

 ```
+## Hi there 👋

+I am software developer with AI and DevOps knoweledge.
+I am looking forward to make the challendges. 🤝
+I am currently working on Spring Boot Micro Services.
+I am a **Senior Software Developer** at **[@soramitsukhmer](https://github.com/soramitsukhmer)**

 <!--
 **VandyTheCoder/VandyTheCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.